radu-matei/radu-matei.github.io/content/blog/aspnet-core-api.md

 We only need to specify that whenever someone needs an `IPostRepository`, the framework should provide them (the same) instance of `PostRepository`.
 So when the `PostController` constructor has a parameter of type `IPostRepository`, the framework will provide an instance of `PostRepository`.

-> We added the repository as singleton because of the in-memory impementation: if we made a new instance of `PostRepository` for every request, then the post list would be instantiated every time, not saving the modifications.
+> We added the repository as singleton because of the in-memory implementation: if we made a new instance of `PostRepository` for every request, then the post list would be instantiated every time, not saving the modifications.